 Since these are carry on bags, there’s no chance that the airline will lose your luggage and mess up your trip.
 The harness system is robust, like a hiking pack, so the weight is smoothly transferred to your hips for a comfortable carry experience.
 The interior design with six pockets in the main part of the bag keeps everything nicely organized.
 The computer sleeve is tucked close to your back to increase comfort and security.
 And, of course, it’s made out of waterproof sailcloth, so that downpour as you leave the train station won’t ruin your trip, or the contents of your bag!

 Add a set of packing cubes to maximize interior organization and make packing and unpacking a breeze.
-If you’re worried about souvenir overflow on the way home, toss in the personal item sized packable duffle and you’re golden.

 Since you know how long you’ll be gone and what you’re doing, you can commit to carry on travel!
 Those weird “just in case” items can be paired down thanks to all your destination research.
 You know what to pack and checking a bag isn’t necessary.